 Ply vs. Weight

 Back in the good old days when most people were knitting with wool yarn, ply actually did mean something when it came to the weight of yarn.
-A ply was always a consistent size, so a 2-ply yarn was very thin, while an 8-ply yarn was much bigger.
+A ply was always a consistent size, so a two-ply yarn was very thin, while an eight-ply yarn was much bigger.

-There's no such thing as a 1-ply yarn, by the way.
+There's no such thing as a one-ply yarn, by the way.
 Technically, that's called a singles yarn.
 The singles are plied to create yarns of different thicknesses, but there's no longer any consistency as to the yarn's weight based on the number of plies.

-A 4-ply yarn can be bulky or medium weight, while singles can be super thin or super bulky, or anything in between for that matter.
+A four-ply yarn can be bulky or medium weight, while singles can be super thin or super bulky, or anything in between for that matter.

 Standard Weight System

 The old definitions of yarn weight as being a particular ply are disappearing in favor of the Craft Yarn Council of America's Standard Yarn Weight System.
-This system makes it possible for people from anywhere in the world to understand how thick or thin a yarn is because the system is based on numbers.
+This system makes it possible for people from anywhere in the world to understand how thick or thin a strand of yarn is because the system is based on numbers.

 Rules of Thumb